moscajs/aedes-cli/README.md

-  --tls-port <n>                   the TLS port to listen to --ws-port <n>                    start an mqtt-over-websocket server on the specified port --wss-port <n>                   start an mqtt-over-secure-websocket server on the specified port --broker-id <id>                 the id of the broker in the $SYS/<id> namespace -c, --config <c>                 the config file to use (override every other option) -v, --verbose                    set the log level to INFO
+  --tls-port <n>                   the TLS port to listen to --ws-port <n>                    start an mqtt-over-websocket server on the specified port --wss-port <n>                   start an mqtt-over-secure-websocket server on the specified port --disable-stats                  disable the publishing of stats under $SYS (default: true) --broker-id <id>                 the id of the broker in the $SYS/<id> namespace -c, --config <c>                 the config file to use (override every other option) -v, --verbose                    set the log level to INFO